DiffuTester: Accelerating Unit Test Generation for Diffusion LLMs via Mining Structural Pattern: Abstract

 \section{Abstract}

-Software development relies heavily on extensive unit testing, which makes the efficiency of automated Unit Test Generation (UTG) particularly important.
-However, most existing LLMs generate test cases one token at a time in each forward pass, which leads to inefficient UTG.
-Recently, diffusion LLMs (dLLMs) have emerged, offering promising parallel generation capabilities and showing strong potential for efficient UTG.
+Diffusion large language models (dLLMs) enable parallel generation and are promising for unit test generation (UTG), where efficient and large-scale automated testing is essential in software development.
 Despite this advantage, their application to UTG is still constrained by a clear trade-off between efficiency and test quality, since increasing the number of tokens generated in each step often causes a sharp decline in the quality of test cases.
 To overcome this limitation, we present \name, an acceleration framework specifically tailored for dLLMs in UTG.
-The key idea of \name is that unit tests targeting the same focal method often share repetitive structural patterns.
-By dynamically identifying these common patterns through abstract syntax tree analysis during generation, \name adaptively increases the number of tokens produced at each step without compromising the quality of the output.
-To enable comprehensive evaluation, we extend the original TestEval benchmark, which was limited to Python, by introducing additional programming languages including Java and C++.
+The motivation of \name is that unit tests targeting the same focal method often share structural patterns. \name employs a novel structural pattern based decoding approach, which dynamically identifies structural patterns across unit tests through their abstract syntax trees and additionally decodes the corresponding tokens, thereby achieving acceleration without compromising the quality of the output.
+To enable comprehensive evaluation, we extend the original TestEval benchmark to three programming languages.
 Extensive experiments on three benchmarks with two representative models show that \name delivers significant acceleration while preserving test coverage.
 Moreover, \name generalizes well across different dLLMs and programming languages, providing a practical and scalable solution for efficient UTG in software development.
-Code and data are publicly available at \url{https://github.com/wellbeingyang/DLM4UTG-open}.
+Code and data are publicly available at \url{https://github.com/TsinghuaISE/DiffuTester}.